UBC-MDS/Wine_Quality_Predictor/reports/reports.md

 </div>

 Since this is a multi-class classification, our goal was to find a model that was consistent and able to recognize patterns from our data.
-We choose to use a neutral network Multi-layer Perception (MLP) model as it was consistent and showed promising results.
-If we take a look at the accuracy scores and f1 scores across cross validation splits, we can see that it is pretty consistent which was not the case with many models.
+After looking at the results, MLP and random forests seem to be the best models for our data.
+But after analysing the models, We concluded that Random forests is picking up noise in the data as the train error is comparatively drastically lower than the validation error.
+This is a sign of over fitting which does not seem to affect MLP.
+Furthermore, the cross-validation scores are more consistent and normally distributed compared to Random forests which further cements that MLP is the best pick.

 <div class="figure" style="text-align: center">